Population-level Task-evoked Functional Connectivity via Fourier Analysis: Bias and Variance --- Performance of ptFCE in Estimating ptFCs

 \textbf{Mechanism 0}: \textbf{Step 1}, we generate random coefficients $\left(\beta_{1}(\omega), \beta_{2}(\omega)\right)^T\sim N_2\left(\pmb{0}, (\sigma_{ij})_{1\le i,j \le 2}\right)$ for $\omega=1,\cdots,n$, and $\rho:=\vert\sigma_{12}/\sqrt{\sigma_{11}\sigma_{22}}\vert$ is the true underlying ptFC between synthetic nodes $1$ and $2$. \textbf{Step 2}, we generate reference signals $\{R_{k'}(\omega;\tau\Delta)=Q_{k'}(\omega;\tau\Delta)+\epsilon_{k'}(\omega;\tau\Delta)\}_{\tau=0}^T$ for $\omega=1,\cdots,n$ and $k'\in\{1,2\}$, where the $2nT$ noise values $\{\epsilon_{k'}(\omega;\tau\Delta) \vert k'=1,2; \omega=1,\cdots,n; \tau=0,\cdots,T\}\sim_{iid} N(0,V)$. \textbf{Step 3}, we compute the signals $\{Y_{k'}(\omega;\tau\Delta)\vert k'=1,2\}_{\tau=0}^T$, for $\omega=1,\cdots,n$, by $Y_{k'}(\omega; \tau\Delta)=9000+\beta_{k'}(\omega)\times \left(N * h_{k'}\right)(\tau\Delta) + R_{k'}(\omega; \tau\Delta)$.

 We investigate sample sizes $n\in\{50, 100,308, 1000\}$, where $308$ is the sample size of the HCP dataset used to obtain the results in our paper.
 We apply the ptFCE algorithm to estimate the underlying $\rho$ from synthetic signals.
 The corresponding estimate is denoted by $\widehat{\rho}$.
 For each $\rho\in\{0.25, 0.5, 0.75\}$, we repeat this procedure 500 times.
-The resulting estimates $\hat{\rho}$ are summarized in Web Table \ref{table: simulation 1 summary} and Web Figure \ref{fig: Boxplots_estimation}.
+The resulting estimates $\hat{\rho}$ are summarized in Supplementary Table \ref{table: simulation 1 summary} and Supplementary Figure \ref{fig: Boxplots_estimation}.